iraikov/chicken-mpi/README.md

+### MPI datatypes

+`MPI:datatype? :: OBJ -> BOOL`

+Returns true if `OBJ` is an MPI datatype object, false otherwise.

+`MPI:type-extent :: DATATYPE -> (EXTENT LB)`

+Returns the extent and lower bound of an MPI data type.

+`MPI:type-size :: DATATYPE -> INT`

+Returns the size of a datatype.

+`MPI:type-char`

+`MPI:type-int`

+`MPI:type-fixnum`

+`MPI:type-flonum`

+`MPI:type-byte`

+`MPI:type-s8`

+`MPI:type-u8`

+`MPI:type-s16`

+`MPI:type-u16`

+`MPI:type-s32`

+`MPI:type-u32`

+`MPI:type-f32`

+`MPI:type-f64`

+Predefined MPI data types.

+`MPI:make-type-struct :: FIELD-COUNT * BLOCK-LENS * FIELDTYS -> DATATYPE`

+Given a gield count, field lengths and field types, creates and returns a new MPI structure data type with the given fields.

 ### Point-to-point communication

-Most communication procedures in this library come in several flavors, for fixnums, integers, floating point numbers, bytevectors, and for each of the SRFI-4 homogeneous vector types.
+Most communication procedures in this library come in several flavors, for derived datatypes, fixnums, integers, floating point numbers, bytevectors, and for each of the SRFI-4 homogeneous vector types.

+`MPI:send :: DATATYPE * DATA * DEST * TAG * COMM -> UNDEFINED`
 `MPI:send-TYPE :: DATA * DEST * TAG * COMM -> UNDEFINED`

 Performs a standard-mode blocking send.
 Argument `DEST` is the rank of the destination process.
-Argument `TAG` is integer message tag. `TYPE` is one of the following: `fixnum, int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`
+Argument `TAG` is integer message tag.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `fixnum, int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

-`MPI:receive-TYPE :: SOURCE * TAG * COMM -> DATA`
+`MPI:receive :: DATATYPE * SOURCE * TAG * COMM -> DATA`
 `MPI:receive-TYPE :: LENGTH * SOURCE * TAG * COMM -> DATA`

 Performs a standard-mode blocking receive.
 Argument `DEST` is the rank of the destination process.
 Argument `TAG` is integer message tag.
-Argument `LENGTH` is present only in the vector procedures. `TYPE` is one of the following: `fixnum, int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`
+Argument `LENGTH` is present only in the vector procedures.
+Argument `DATATYPE` is an MPI datatype object. `TYPE` is one of the following: `fixnum, int, flonum, bytevector, s8vector, u8vector, s16vector, u16vector, s32vector, u32vector, f32vector, f64vector`

-`MPI:probe :: SOURCE * TAG * COMM -> (COUNT * SOURCE * TAG)`
+`MPI:probe :: DATATYPE * SOURCE * TAG * COMM -> (COUNT * SOURCE * TAG)`

-Check for an incoming message.
+Check for an incoming message of the given type.
 This is a blocking call that returns only after a matching message is found.
 Argument `SOURCE` can be `MPI:any-source`.
 Argument `TAG` can be `MPI:any-tag`.

 ### Group communication